-Workers take audio recordings made by doctors and other health care professionals and transcribe them into readable reports.
+Transcriptionists take medical reports dictated by doctors and other health care practitioners and transcribe them into readable reports.

-Given the complexity of the language and the critical need for accuracy, specialized training is helpful.
-But many employers are glad to offer on-the-job training, according to the U.S. Bureau of Labor Statistics, or BLS.
-And, the job conditions can be cushy: Most are in comfortable office settings, and telecommuting is common.
+Given the complexity of medical terminology and the critical need for accuracy, specialized training is helpful.
+But many employers will offer on-the-job training, according to the Bureau of Labor Statistics.
+And the work conditions can be cushy: Most transcriptionists are in comfortable office settings, and telecommuting is common.

-Common tasks for those in the field include mowing, planting, raking and edging.
-If you’re cooped up in an office for most of your working life, spending some time outside while banking some money can be the perfect antidote.
+Common tasks include mowing, sod laying, fertilizing, planting, watering, raking and edging.
+If your livelihood keeps you cooped up in an office most of the time, getting outside while banking some money can be a godsend.

-You won’t need any special training to pick up a leaf blower or a shovel, and you’ll have the satisfaction of seeing the results of your work over time.
+You won’t need special training to use a leaf blower or a shovel, and you’ll have the satisfaction of seeing the results of your labor over time.

 4 of 6

-Perks include part-time schedules, no boss looking over your shoulder, and the ability to help young and old alike get to their destinations safely and efficiently.
+Perks include part-time schedules, no boss looking over your shoulder and the satisfaction of helping people get to their destinations safely and efficiently.

-If you can follow sometimes-complicated schedules and maintain a clean driving record, you might excel at this job.
+If you maintain a clean driving record, and can follow schedules and routes, you can excel at this job.

 5 of 6

-Because peak times in customer service tend to be early mornings, evenings and weekends, the jobs are great for grabbing hours here and there alongside your regular gig.
-They also offer a good way to get your foot in the door at a company where you might find chances for advancement.
+This can be a rewarding gig, and it’s a great one for grabbing part-time hours.
+It’s also a good way to get your foot in the door at a company where you might find chances for advancement.

 6 of 6